 Summary

 Landlords, for instance, have to swiftly address health and safety concerns and cannot charge more than allowed legally.
-They cannot harass renters or evict them without following correct legal procedures either.
-These rules should be understood by renters as well as landlords to help prevent legal issues and disputes.
+They cannot harass renters or evict them without following correct legal procedures, either.
+These prohibited activities for California landlords should be understood by renters as well as landlords to help prevent legal issues and disputes.

 If you need more information regarding this issue, feel free to visit our LeaseRunner blog.